 - Competitive price compared to other visa services.

 The Medellin Guru visa service partnership was launched in March 2019.
-And in the first 19 months, 264 visas were successfully received by clients.
+And in the first 21 months, 290 visas have been successfully received by clients:

-Also, this visa agency provides services for renewing a U.S. passport, obtaining a visa stamp in your passport and extending a tourist visa.
-So, in total we had 302 clients of the Medellin Guru visa service in the first 19 months.
+So, in total we had 344 clients of the Medellin Guru visa service in the first 21 months.